esProcScript/data-file-processor/compare-two-CSV-files.md

 To find common records of the two files is to get their intersection.

-Example: Find all children who enrolled in both painting class and dancing class and write their records to p_d.txt.
+Example: Find all children who enrolled in both painting class and dancing class and write their records to result.xlsx.

 esProc SPL script: